Tomatoes Growing in My Garden

 Winter Squash: pumpkins, butternut, spaghetti, and acorn squash (harvested in the autumn months after they reach maturity)

-When you plant the seeds, test the soil to make sure it is at least 60 degrees F. before sowing your seeds.
-They need full sun exposure.
-They also need loamy soil rich in nutrients.
+When you plant the seeds, test the soil to ensure it is at least 60 degrees F. before sowing them.
+They need full sun exposure and loamy soil rich in nutrients.

 Cloche or Cloth for Protection